RitLuck/New_theme/content/technical/2023/06/index.md

     Change Line 10 and 40 to ```name: default```

-2. So, the final yaml file will be like like
+2. So, the final yaml file will be like this :

     ```
     # Define the trigger configuration for the pipeline